PHP

 ?>

-$this está definida (a)
+$this está definida (A)

 $this não está definida.